Why Pet Insurance?

 Accident and Illness Coverage

 Accident and illness plans offer more extensive coverage, helping cover eligible expenses for both accidents and illnesses.
-This includes treatment for conditions like cancer, diabetes, allergies, and chronic conditions like arthritis.
+This can include treatment for conditions like cancer, diabetes, allergies, and chronic conditions like arthritis.

 With accident and illness coverage, diagnostic tests like blood work, X-rays, and ultrasounds are typically eligible for reimbursement when used to diagnose covered conditions.